 Given how abject Poland were going forward last time backing Spain to win to nil is my preference, and with Poland conceding exactly two goals in five of their last eight matches a 2-0 correct score prediction also appeals.

 I’m also backing Ferran Torres to return to the scoresheet for the hosts.
 The Manchester City youngster has scored five goals in his last five appearances for Spain and can help them to victory on Saturday.

 Spain predicted lineup

-- Spain have kept clean sheets in three of their last four games
+- Spain have kept clean sheets in each of their last three matches

 Spotlight Insights combine the best data and editorial expertise to give you an extra angle.